Click the arrows at the bottom of your screen to visit each section.

 Click or tap on the colored boxes to learn more.

-Sidewalks, paths, and shared bike lanes are applied to the designs carried forward from the previous step and analyzed for their non-motorized operations and safety, along with impacts to adjacent land and environmental features.
+Paths, sidewalks, and bicycle friendly shoulders are applied to the designs carried forward from the previous step and analyzed for their non-motorized operations and safety, along with impacts to adjacent land and environmental features.

 multi-use path